mccormicka/Mockgoose/README.md

     findById();
     Update() is not currently supported.

+##Validators
+Mockgoose includes support for validators and the unique field key.

 Mockgoose comes with a reset() method that allows you to reset the Mockgoose database simply call